-Subsection 1.05.
+Subsection 1.04-Subsection 1.05.
 City Engineer May Authorize a Variance

-Where a specific topographic feature or other condition makes a variance necessary to achieve the best interest of the City, then these standards may be modified by the City Engineer.
+Where a specific topographic feature or other condition makes a variance necessary to achieve the best interest of the City, then these standards may be modified by the City Manager, upon recommendation from the City Engineer.
+Engineer.
 All deviations from the requirements included in the Engineering Standards Manual shall be authorized by the City Engineer or designee.
 A grant of an alternate material, design, or method of construction shall not affect nor relieve the Engineer of the obligation and responsibility of such material, design, or method of construction for the intended purposes.